Blog Post

 Avebury Post-Glacial Flooding (copyright Lambourne Photography)

 This notion, while revolutionary, was not without evidence.
-Langdon explained that his research indicated that Silbury Hill had indeed flooded in the distant past, making it logical to assume that it was repurposed as a harbor when the waters receded from the main Avebury site.
+Langdon explained that his research indicated that Silbury Hill had indeed flooded in the distant past, making it logical to assume that it was repurposed as a harbour when the waters receded from the main Avebury site.
 The construction of Silbury Hill in stages, starting small and gradually growing taller, suggested a pragmatic approach rather than a symbolic one.
-According to Langdon, the height of the mound would have served as a beacon to attract ships and boats to the trading center, making it an essential feature for maritime navigation.
+According to Langdon, the height of the mound would have served as a beacon, attracting ships and boats to the trading centre and making it an essential feature for maritime navigation.

 Avebury Post-Glacial Flooding (copyright Lambourne Photography)